xen-troops/moulin/docs/quickstart.rst

 Please note that in this particular example topmost :code:`variables` section can be omitted, because only one variable will be overwritten by subsequent :code:`parameters`.
-But, generally you can define variables there.
+But, generally, you can define variables there.
 Also, one variable can refer to another:

 .. code-block:: yaml